Cajun Country Louisiana, USA Travel Guide

 Dive into the heritage through museums and cultural centers.

-Part of the Jean Lafitte National Historical Park and Preserve.
+Part of the Jean Lafitte A National Park of historical significance and Preserve.
 It has engaging exhibits on Cajun history, culture, music, and the Acadian journey.
 Admission is free.

 Located on the Academy of Louisiana at Lafayette campus.
-This museum has a diverse collection of art, including regional, American, and Asian art.
+This gallery has a diverse collection of art, including regional, American, and Asian art.

-Interactive exhibits designed for younger visitors, encouraging hands-on learning and exploration in a fun environment.
+Interactive exhibits designed for younger visitors, encouraging hands-on studying and discovery in a fun environment.

 Referred to as the "Mother Church of the Acadians," this historic church is a significant spiritual and cultural landmark.
 Beautiful interior and peaceful grounds.